thisisagile/easy/README.md

 This library will include best and foremost simple practices to support building microservices, based on the following software architecture and patterns:

 # Architecture
 Microservices built with easy have a four layered architecture: services, process, domain, data.
-Each of the layers serves a single purpose and follows clear patterns and communications.
+Each of the layers serves a single purpose and follows clear patterns and communications:

+- *Services*.
+This layer contains resource classes, which handle requests to the microservice's endpoints.
+- *Process*.
+This second layer contains use cases, which handle all process logic of the microservice.
+- *Domain*.
+At the heart of each microservice lies its domain, which consists of entities, values objects, enumerations and structs.
+To approach the objects in the domain, this layer also contains repositories.
+- *Data*.
+The bottom layer of each aasy microservices contains gateways, that allow the microservice to interact with its outside world, such as relational databases, no-sql databases, file storage or other services.

+The easy framework supports this architecture by supplying root classes (or layer supertypes) for each of the types describe above.

-# Service
+# Root
 At the root of each microservice built using eas, there is a class that inherits from `Service`.
 These are used to initiate the service, set the `port` at which it runs,  register all resource classes, and start the service.

 # Data